Cillo98/Contacts-APP/README.md

 2. display a contact once it's clicked from the main activity (#1);
 3. create a new contact to be added to the database.
 New contacts must contain at least a name/surname and at least one of the following: phone number, mobile number, address, email

+The APP is not finished yet but it provides a bug-free basic experience